Scar (The Lion King): Criticism and controversy

 Scar became the first Disney villain to successfully explicitly murder someone.
-Like Disney's Bambi before it, The Lion King – dubbed the studio's "darkest" film at the time of its release – was unprecedented in terms of its serious themes, namely guilt, murder, treachery, revenge and death, specifically the on-screen assassination of one of the film's heroes.
-According to IGN, "The film's story concepts of morality and mortality ... was new for Disney," with The Washington Post predicting that "the death of the heroic Mufasa will be the most widely debated aspect of The Lion King, with people taking sides as to whether such things are good or bad for kids just as they did over the killing of Bambi's mother."
-Similarly, Variety opined, "a generation that remembers the death of Bambi's mother as traumatizing should bear that experience in mind when deciding who goes to The Lion King."
-Film critics and parents alike expressed concern that Scar's violent ways would frighten and disturb younger viewers.
+The Lion King—dubbed the studio's "darkest" film at the time of its release—was unprecedented, in terms of its serious themes, namely guilt, murder, treachery, revenge, and death, specifically the on-screen assassination of one of the film's heroes.
+According to IGN, "The film's story concepts of morality and mortality was new for Disney," with The Washington Post predicting that "the death of the heroic Mufasa will be the most widely debated aspect of The Lion King, with people taking sides as to whether such things are good or bad for kids, just as they did over the killing of Bambi's mother."
+Similarly, Variety opined, "a generation that remembers the death of Bambi's mother as traumatizing should bear that experience in mind, when deciding who goes to The Lion King."
+Film critics and parents, alike, expressed concern that Scar's violent ways would frighten and disturb younger viewers.
 Referring to Scar murdering Mufasa, The New York Times questioned "whether this film really warranted a G rating."
-Critics also cautioned Scar's death; Movieline warned audiences that the film "shows a fairy tale's dark sense of justice," for example when "Scar was eaten by his hyena allies after betraying them."
-ReelViews James Berardinelli commented:
+Critics also cautioned Scar's death; Movieline warned audiences that the film "shows a fairy tale's dark sense of justice," for example, when "Scar was eaten by his hyena allies, after betraying them."